enc3/cobblemon-setup-1.21.1/README.md

 # Cobblemon Setup - Minecraft

-# Please read this entire file like a literate person and practice some critical thinking.
-Thank you.
+# Read the entire file once, and then start following the steps
 Minecraft setup for the [Cobblemon mod](https://modrinth.com/mod/cobblemon).
 If you don't have a launcher, I've posted a link for one on Discord.

 # Minecraft setup